 “…one of those funny definitions for words,” Ahern was saying.
 He quoted, reading from his newspaper.
 “A lie.
 A poor substitute for the truth, but so far no one has thought of anything better.”

-Grinker had been looking at Ahern.
+Grinker had been studying an ad on the back of the paper: “Low Fares to California.”
+How low could they be?
 He was uncertain, therefore, whether he’d really seen a head pop round the doorframe.
-Emitting a flat chuckle, he got up to check.
+Allowing Ahern a flat chuckle, he got up to check.
 He jumped.
 A different head had popped round the doorframe.

 “What are they talking about?” the man said.
 “There’s two guys in here, Dot.
 Come on in.”